New instructors wanted

 To upload a video assignment follow these steps, as always you can reach out if you need any help with any of these steps:

-2. Log into your account at www.heatspring.com/account, then in the upper right hand corner under your name choose "Admin Home".
+2. Log into your account at https://www.heatspring.com/my_account, then along top menu in the upper right hand corner under your name choose "Instructor Dashboard".

-5. Click "+ New Assignment" in the module where you'd like to add the assignment.
+5. Click "+ New Assignment" in the module where you'd like to add the video

 6. Enter a title and optional description, then choose the assignment type of "Video".

-7. It will then ask you to select a file, you'll select the local .mp4 file you created in the first step.
-It will take a while to upload the file and you have to stay on the page.
+7. It will then ask you to select a file (a), you'll select the local .mp4 file (b) you created in the first step.
+Once it is 100% uploaded (c) click 'Create Assignment' (d).

 Related Articles: